Lee County, Virginia: Economy

 The economy of Lee County has been based largely on growing tobacco and mining coal.
 The decline of both has resulted in high unemployment in the county and a decrease in population since 1940, which was the peak.
 Using the slogan Where Virginia Begins, the county has attempted to increase its heritage tourism industry by emphasizing its role in the route used by settlers going west through the Cumberland Gap, at Lee County's western tip.
 Lee County shares Cumberland Gap National Historical Park with Kentucky and Tennessee.
 Attractions listed in the park include Hensley's Settlement, the Pinnacle Overlook, the Sand Cave, and the White Rocks overlooking the towns of Ewing and Rose Hill in Virginia.
 Lee County is a dry county for hard liquor, although retail sales are permitted.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 437 sqmi, of which 436 sqmi is land and 1.9 sqmi (0.4%) is water.
+Lee County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 All of Lee County lies longitudinally west of West Virginia.
 The entirety of Lee County is physically closer to eight state capitals other than its own capital in Richmond: Raleigh, North Carolina; Columbia, South Carolina; Atlanta, Georgia; Nashville, Tennessee; Charleston, West Virginia; Frankfort, Kentucky; Columbus, Ohio; and Indianapolis, Indiana.
 Additionally, the far western part of Lee County–including Wheeler and the Cumberland Gap, roughly 350 mi from Richmond–is closer to Montgomery, Alabama, a ninth state capital.

+The county contains karst, a type of topography, within an area of Ordovician limestone called "the Cedars."
+The Powell River flows through Lee County on its way to Tennessee.

 Districts

 The county is divided into seven districts: Jonesville, Rocky Station, Rocky Station Mineral, Rose Hill, White Shoals, Yoakum, and Yoakum Mineral.
-There are three towns: Pennington Gap, St. Charles, and Jonesville.
+There are two towns: Pennington Gap, and Jonesville.